-It’s important to note that all three of these examples are likely simplified versions of just one growth loop at play.
+It’s important to note that these examples are likely simplified versions of just one growth loop at play.
 Some companies will have more than one loop cycling away, and getting to a loop that really works for your business will take some experimentation and patience.

 Types of growth loops

 There are many types of growth loops and, as more companies swap funnels for loops, there’s sure to be more to come.
 Three of the most common loops are viral, paid, and UGC.